What Vegetables Are The Most Nutritious When Cooked?

-An article published on May 5th 2016, called “The Healthiest Ways to Cook Veggies”, refers to studies about preparing certain vegetables by cooking them, may increase the amount of solid inorganic substances of natural occurrence.
-In this case the occurring substances are readily available for absorption, such as calcium, magnesium and iron.
+An article published on May 5th, 2016, called “The Healthiest Ways to Cook Veggies”, refers to studies about preparing certain vegetables by cooking them, may increase the amount of solid inorganic substances of natural occurrence.
+In this case, the occurring substances are readily available for absorption, such as calcium, magnesium, and iron.
 Cooking vegetables till they are softened can be very effective for those with digestive tract issues, such as Celiac Disease, Leaky Gut, Irritable Bowel Syndrome (IBS), Gas, Bloating, Constipation, and Indigestion.
-Many vegetables have a natural protective layer from mother nature, as it inhibits the human bodies digestive enzymes to break down food properly.
+Many vegetables have a natural protective layer from mother nature, as it inhibits the human body’s digestive enzymes to break down food properly.
 This is because certain vegetables contain higher levels of phenolics than those in their inner parts.

 Some vegetables are containing sources of Beta carotene (vitamin A).
-“Any group of red, orange, or yellow pigmented polyisoprenoid hydrocarbons synthesized by prokaryotes and higherplants and concentrating in animal fat when eaten; examples are B-carotene, lycopene, and xanthophyll.”
-(2) Vegetables known to contain sources of vitamin A, are found in carrots, peppers, sweet potatoes, squash and zucchini.
-In a January 2008 report called the Journal of Agriculture and Food Chemistry, respectfully points to studies of certain vegetables that have been cooked show an increase in amounts of antioxidants and carotenoids, which are known to aid in preventative health care, help reduce infections, disease, cancer, suppress symptoms linked to alzheimer’s and slow the aging process.
+“Any group of red, orange, or yellow pigmented polyisoprenoid hydrocarbons synthesized by prokaryotes and higher plants and concentrating in animal fat when eaten; examples are B-carotene, lycopene, and xanthophyll.”
+(2) Vegetables known to contain sources of vitamin A are found in carrots, peppers, sweet potatoes, squash, and zucchini.
+A January 2008 report called the Journal of Agriculture and Food Chemistry, respectfully points to studies of certain vegetables that have been cooked show an increase in amounts of antioxidants and carotenoids, which are known to aid in preventative health care, help reduce infections, disease, cancer, suppress symptoms linked to Alzheimer’s and slow the aging process.

 For instance, when boiling your vegetables, there’s a downside to using water for cooking as the water molecules reduce the mineral value in your vegetables.
 In an article called “Fact or Fiction: Raw Veggies Are Healthier than Cooked Ones”, studies state that “The reason is that Vitamin C, which is highly unstable, is easily degraded through oxidation, exposure to heat (it can increase the rate at which vitamin C reacts with oxygen in the air) and through cooking in water (it dissolves in water).”
 (3)